Living The Dream

 This report presents the outcomes of our collaborative engagement with the Living The Dream team, focusing on the comprehensive evaluation of the LivingTheDream $LTD token contract.

 Our team conducted an initial security assessment from June 13th to June 16th, 2024.
 On June 18th, the report was amended to reflect code changes from the project team.
+On August 29th, the report was amended to reflect the project's mainnet address.

 Living The Dream is an ERC20 token created with the goal of integrating Web 2.0 brands into the Web 3.0 space.
 LTD's long-term vision features cross-chain staking, a wallet and swap platform, and a gaming and ad platform, offering practical utility and innovation within decentralized finance.